drewmarshallboisestate/BSU_CS361_P1/README.txt

 struggling with something I can ask for help/guidance.
 The sooner you start the sooner you find out what you need help with and therefore the sooner you can finish!

+##### Steven' Reflection
+Breaking the project into very small units of worked was effective.
+I put the steps of each problem into comments and wrote code line by line underneath each comment.
+Reading the entire project specification before starting the project was also wise.
+I needed some clarification on DFAs that accept empty string only versus accepting empty string as well as other strings in the alphabet.
+Also, working on this project enforced the difference between a DFA that accepts the empty string versus the empty language.

+I created some helper methods for common tasks such as finding a state from the DFAs existing state.
+Also, I used visual studio code and connected it to the onyx server which allowed for full debugging suite.
+This way I was able to step through each call stack one by one when an exception occured.
+Watching variables change as I stepped through the code helped as well.
+In addition, I wrote a python script to encode the project test cases to JFLAP files which I used to check if the input strings were being accepted/rejected correctly.

+I would probably try to use a data structure with faster retrieval based on a key value.
+However, order was to be preserved so some looping through the states was required.
+I would probably look for ways to break the functions into smaller, more explicit helper methods instead of a few larger ones.
+If I could go back in time, I would start the project earlier.
+This was pretty fun and there are some areas of that code that could be optimized.

 ## Compiling and Using

 To compile the program simply use a single command since the .java files are